 What Is a Whole-House Water Filter?

-A whole-house filtration system is like any other water filter expect it treats your home’s entire water supply.
+A whole-house filtration system is like any other water filter except it treats your home’s entire water supply.
 Plumbed into your main water line, it filters every gallon as it enters your home so that every drop is clean and crystal clear — see our best picks here.

 While whole-house filters supply clean water throughout your home.
 An under-sink or countertop filter purifies small amounts of drinking and cooking water from a single tap — usually in the kitchen.